seldomdesign/instana-python-monitoring-tests/README.md

 # Add Instana Python package

-In order to enable the instrumentation we will follow the [Python package manual installation](https://www.ibm.com/docs/en/instana-observability/1.0.304?topic=technologies-monitoring-python#manual-installation) method.
-This method will require to add the `instana` python package to the project and use one of two options:
+In order to enable the instrumentation, we will follow the [Python package manual installation](https://www.ibm.com/docs/en/instana-observability/1.0.304?topic=technologies-monitoring-python#manual-installation) method.
+This method will require you to add the `instana` python package to the project and use one of two options:
  - without code change: use the environment variable `AUTOWRAPT_BOOTSTRAP=instana` to enable the auto instrumentation at a deployment level.
  - with code change: manually importing the instana package inside the Python application code with `import instana`